Outer-Product-Free Sets for Polynomial Optimization and Oracle-Based Cuts: Step Lengths, Strengthening, and Separation

 \subsection{Outer-Approximation Cuts}

 The maximal outer-product-free sets described by \Cref{thm:psdhalf} are halfspaces, and so the best possible cuts that can be derived from these are of the form $\langle A,X \rangle \leq 0$, where $A$ is NSD.
 However, observe that if $A$ has rank $k > 1$, then the cut is of the form $\sum_{i=1}^k \lambda_i d_i^TXd_i \leq 0$, where each $\lambda_i$ is a negative eigenvalue.
 Then the inequality is implied by and thus weaker than the individual inequalities of the form $\lambda_i d_i^TXd_i \leq 0$.
-These individual inequalities are valid as they are necessary for the positive semidefinite condition on $X$.
-Indeed, imposing all cuts of the form $c^TXc \leq 0$ is equivalent to enforcing the convex constraint $X \succeq 0$, and so the halfspaces described by \Cref{thm:psdhalf} characterize the outer-approximation cuts of the SDP relaxation to \textbf{LPO}.
-Therefore separation is only possible if the given point is NSD or indefinite.
-A natural approach to separation that we shall adopt is to use all negative eigenvectors of a given extreme point of $P$ as cut coefficient vectors.
-This is a well-studied procedure for semidefinite programming problems \cite{sherali2002enhancing,saxena2011convex,qualizza2012linear,krishnan2006unifying}.
+These individual inequalities are valid as they are necessary for the positive semidefinite condition on $X$, and so the halfspaces described by \Cref{thm:psdhalf} characterize the outer-approximation cuts of the SDP relaxation to \textbf{LPO}.
+Therefore separation is only possible if $\bar X$ is not PSD.
+We adopt a standard approach to separation (see e.g. \cite{sherali2002enhancing,saxena2011convex,qualizza2012linear,krishnan2006unifying}), using all negative eigenvectors of $\bar X$ as cut coefficient vectors.